 top of page

 The hill on which the Cathedral Church stands is known as Cathedral Hill Pukerangiora.
-The hill was a well-known tribal landmark named after the native flora called rangiora that grew on its summit in pre-European times.
-It stems from rangi meaning sky; ora meaning life; puke meaning hill; thus the full name Pukerangiora can mean literally the hill of the life giving heaven.
+The hill was a well-known tribal landmark named after the native flora, rangiora, that grew on its summit in pre-European times.
+It stems from rangi meaning sky; ora meaning life; puke meaning hill; thus the name Pukerangiora can mean literally the hill of the life giving heaven.

-On Victoria Street at the foot of Pukerangiora there is a plaque in Māori and English describing the story of the hill going back to ancient times.
+On Victoria Street at the foot of Pukerangiora there is a plaque in Māori and English describing the story of the hill.
 The plaque recalls many centuries of ancestral occupation by the people of Tainui.
 There has been considerable debate about whether there existed a Pā on Pukerangiora but there seems to be no evidence of this from traditional Māori accounts.

 In the 1860’s, during the reign of King Tāwhaio, war broke out in Waikato as a result of the colonisation process.
 Large scale, illegal confiscation of Tainui land resulted.
 During this time a British signal post was built on this hill, the trenches of which remain under the Cathedral.

 The first Hamilton Anglican church was nearly completed in 1867 when it was burnt down.
-Despite extreme difficulties and a world-wide depression another church was completed in about 1871.
-However no one was satisfied with this church and it was sold to the Waikato Times for £105 with services then being held at the Courthouse.
+Despite a world-wide depression another church was completed in about 1871.
+However, no one was satisfied with it so it was sold to the Waikato Times for £105 with services then being held at the Courthouse.

-Therefore the Anglican congregation did not have a church and the town of Hamilton did not have a public hall and it was thought it would be both economical as well as fulfilling a common need if all parties combined to obtain one.
+The Anglican congregation lacking a church and the town lacking a public hall, it was thought both economical and fulfilling a common need if all parties combined to obtain both.
 The Hall was completed in 1881.

 Modelled on a 15th Century Norfolk Church and designed in ferro-concrete by Warren and Blechynden of Hamilton, the present St Peter’s was completed in 1916 and was the fourth church to be built in the area and the third on this site.